 With the straps ready to be added to the tote bag, measure 5½” from the side seam in both directions, on the front and back of the tote bag, and place a pin in those locations.
 Pin one of the straps to the front of the bag, the other strap to the back.
 Pin the strap with the raw ends centered on the 5½” markings.
 Be careful not to twist the strap.

 With the straps pinned in place, we’re now ready to assemble our tote bag.
 For this step, simply slide the complete tote bag outside portion with the straps pinned in place, inside of the lining.
 Align the seams of both sections and pin.
 Pin around the top, pinning the outside and lining sections together.
 Where the straps are pinned, remove the original pins and pin through strap and tote bag layers.

 Stitch around the top of the tote bag opening using a ¼” seam allowance.

-Turn the tote bag right side out though the opening in the bottom of the lining.
+Turn the tote bag right side out through the opening in the bottom of the lining.
 After the bag is turned right side out, simply push the lining to the inside of the outer shell of the tote bag, pushing out the boxed corners.
 Close the opening in the bottom of the lining with a hand or machine stitch.
-Press the seam around the top of the tote bag, and top stitch all around the top opening though all layers using a ¼” seam allowance.
+Press the seam around the top of the tote bag, and top stitch all around the top opening through all layers using a ¼” seam allowance.